NormanDunbar/QLWikiConverter/QLWikiConverter.rst

     CONV_PREAMBLE=~~NOTOC~~

+I have noticed that *most* of the pages in the QL Wiki do not have a heading that explains the page name.
+The WiClear software presumably took care of this.
+DokuWiki won't display any headings if there are none in the original QL Wiki, so, in order to see something, we can use the ``%TITLE%%`` substitution variable for each page.
+To do this, configure as follows:

+..  code-block:: none

+    CONV_PREAMBLE= ====== %TITLE% ======

+This will give each page a level 1 heading with the original QL Wiki page name.

 Acronym
 ~~~~~~~
 DokuWiki Acronyms are interesting beasts as they are not embedded in the text of a Wiki page as WiClear's are, they are instead held in a configuration file located in your web server's document root directory, under ``conf/acronyms.conf``.
 The acronym itself is still required in the Wiki page, but the description is not, so the following configuration: